onflow/flow-go/ledger/README.md

 ![compact forest image](/ledger/docs/reuse_sub_trees.gif?raw=true "compact forest")

 ### path finder
 **Path finder** deterministically computes a path for a given payload.
-Path finder is responsible to make sure the trie grows in balance and relevant data are stored nearby so that the proof size can be optimized.
+Path finder is responsible for making sure the trie grows in balance.

 ### partial binary Merkle trie
 A **partial Merkle trie** is similar to a Merkle trie but only keeping a subset of nodes and having intermediate nodes without the full sub-trie.
 It can be constructed from batch of inclusion and non-inclusion proofs.
 It provides functionality to verify outcome of updates to a trie without the need to have the full trie.